Catherine22/ClassLoader/README.md

 #### 4. Manifest

-**Add all of the permission, activities and whatever you've added in your main apk's manifest to this app (your classLoader)'s manifest file**.
+**Add all of the permission, activities and whatever you've added in your main apk's manifest to ClassLoader app's manifest file**.
 And android studio probably figures out some errors likes 'Unresolved package...', just ignore them.
 And don't forget to add the prefix of your activity name with its package.

 E.g.
 ```xml